 090-097ABCD Selected Topics in Fire Technology 1/4-4 Units

-Lecture: 1-64 hours per semester and/or Laboratory: 2-96 hours per semester and/or

-Clinic/Field: 5-240 hours per semester
+Laboratory: 2-96 hours per semester and/or Clinic/Field: 5-240 hours per semester

 Selected studies related to fire technology.
 Each semester the specific subject matter of the course will be announced in the schedule of classes.